kalkih/mini-graph-card/README.md

 ### HACS

-This card is available in [HACS](https://github.com/custom-components/hacs/issues) (Home Assistant Community Store).
+This card is available in [HACS](https://hacs.xyz/) (Home Assistant Community Store).
+HACS is a 3rd party Community Store, NOT the one you can already find under "Supervisor" in Home Assistant!
+You can find more info about it with the link above.

 ### Manual install